 I love caffeine and it has never affected my sleep.
 But if caffeine does affect your sleep, you may want to cut down on it.
 I know cutting down on caffeine can hurt especially when your body starts giving you headaches, and fatigue just to remind you to get back.

 Try to cut back on caffeine by weaning slowly.
 Supplements like magnesium and vitamin B complex have been shown to reduce caffeine withdrawal symptoms.
-Herbs like maca and liquorice root are also helpful to reduce withdrawal symptoms.
+Herbs like maca and liquorice root are also helpful in reducing withdrawal symptoms.
 After taking these supplements for 2 days, you can start the weaning process.

 The weaning process can go like this: